smartcontractkit/.github/actions/pr-slack-alert/README.md

 # pr-slack-alert

-> Send slack ping to a specific user group from Github PRs - Used mainly for
+> Send Slack alert to a specific user group in a channel from Github PRs
-> notifying the GoW

 ## Usage